sematic-ai/sematic/docs/cli.md

 be either a relative path (it will be treated as relative to your home directory) or an absolute path.

-This is the full list of supported user settings:
+This is a partial list of supported user settings:
 - `SEMATIC_API_ADDRESS`: the address of the Sematic server to use for pipeline executions; optional
 - `SEMATIC_API_KEY`: the user's personal API key, used to associate pipeline